Mediterranean Conference Centre

 The Mediterranean Conference Centre (MCC, Dar il-Mediterran għall-Konferenzi) is a conference centre in Valletta, Malta.
 The building was built as a hospital in the 16th century by the Order of St. John, and it was known as the Sacra Infermeria or the Holy Infirmary (Il-Furmarija).
 It was known as the Grand Hôspital during the French occupation of Malta and during the British period was named as the Station Hospital.

 It was one of the leading hospitals in Europe until the 18th century, and remained in use until 1920.
 It had a capacity to keep from 500 to 2,500 patients.
 The building is now used for multiple banquets, exhibitions, international conventions and theatrical shows.
+The Republic Hall seats up to 1,400 audience members in its theatre space, making it one of the largest theatres in Malta.
+The central courtyard of the old infirmary was transformed into what is now the theatre.

 History

 Hospital

 The Holy Infirmary was ordered to be built by Grand Master Jean de la Cassière on 7 November 1574, after a Chapter General, to replace the one in Birgu.
 Construction began the same year.
 It was completed towards the end of the 16th century.
 Its architect is not known, but it is usually attributed to Girolamo Cassar.